Rohith1845/AWS-Resources/Day2/README.md

 **IAM**

 AWS IAM is web service used to securely access the AWS services and resource.
 IAM manages who wants to access your aws resource (Authentication) and what they want to do with those resurces (Authorization).

 IAM allows you to create and manage users, groups and roles.
+Users represent individual people or entities who need access to your AWS resources